 The fill and top-up water quality must comply with the water requirements in this manual.

-Air pockets may form in the heating system from gases released by the fill and/or top-up water.
+Air pockets may form in the heating system through the fill or topup water releasing gases.

 - Vent the heating system (e.g. bleeding the radiators). - If required, top up with water